Task Type: Screen Recording

 Enabling the Screen Recording response type in a Multimedia Task (or selecting Screen Recording from the Task Type menu) is similar to the other media response types.

 If you plan on having your participants navigate to an external URL before recording their screen, you can add that URL to the Starting Address field.
-This will add a Get Started button that participants can select to start their screen recording and send them to the URL you have specified at the same time.
-Participants will just need to select the Get Started button and then select the screen they would like to share.
+Participants will then be able to select the Share Screen button to simultaneously start their screen recording and send them to the URL you have specified at the same time.
+Participants will just need to select the screen they would like to share before clicking the Get Started button.
 Since the button will open the URL in a new tab, the participant will need to display their current screen or window.

-You can use the Limit quantity and Allow screen recording descriptions options to set desired minimum and / or maximum submissions and allow for individualized text descriptions respectively.
-Once descriptions have been enabled, you can choose to make them required and customize the description prompt.
+You can use the Limit quantity and Limit duration options to set desired minimum and / or maximum values for the number and / or length of submissions.
+Enabling Allow screen recording descriptions also allows you to choose to make them required and customize the description prompt.

 Task Completion

-When participants respond to a Multimedia Task with Screen Recording enabled, a Record Screen option will appear like the one below:
+When participants respond to a Multimedia Task with Screen Recording enabled, the Share Screen option will appear:

 If the participant is using an unsupported browser, a warning will appear with links to the supported browsers.

-Once Record Screen is selected, the recorder will load in the page and the browser will ask the participant to select a screen, application or browser tab to share.
+Once Share Screen is selected,the browser will ask the participant to select a browser tab, window or screen to share.

-Pressing the Share button will start the recording.
+Once selected, pressing the Share button will then start the recording.

 Saving a Recording